bruniss/nnUNet_personal_extended/readme.md

 # extra network architectures
 _some configs will need to be changed for <24gb vram, noted ones i have found below_

-- Swin-UNETR -- reduced feature size from 48 to 24. on 200^3 volume bs2 this took 22 gb vram
+- Swin-UNETR -- reduced feature size from 48 to 24. on 200^3 volume bs2 this took 22 gb vram *working*
-- SegResNet -- default
+- SegResNet -- default *working*
 - MedNeXt
-- LightM-UNet -- reduced initial feature size from 32 to 8, on 200^3 this took 19gb vram
+- LightM-UNet -- reduced initial feature size from 32 to 8, on 200^3 this took 19gb vram *working*
-- U-Mamba at bottleck -- default
+- U-Mamba at bottleck -- default *working*
-- U-Mamba encoder -- divided init feature by two, on 200^3 this took 16.5gb vram
+- U-Mamba encoder -- divided init feature by two, on 200^3 this took 16.5gb vram *working*
 - SAMed -- not yet tested, 2d only
-- UNETR - defaults -- 200^3 took just over 9gb vram
+- UNETR - defaults -- 200^3 took just over 9gb vram *working*

 from TriALS here: https://github.com/xmed-lab/TriALS/tree/main